Caversfield: Economic and social history

 An open field system of farming prevailed in the parish until 1780, when the Stratton Audley and Caversfield Inclosure Act 1780 (20 Geo.
 3. c.
 50 Pr.) enabled the enclosure of the common land of the parish.

 Caversfield is on the old main road between Bicester and Banbury via Aynho.
 The Bicester to Aynho Road Act 1791 (31 Geo.
 3. c.
 103) made both the Bicester–Aynho road and the Bicester–Finmere stretch of the old Roman road into turnpikes.
 The two roads ceased to be turnpikes in 1877.
 In the 1920s the Bicester–Banbury road was classified as part of the A41 and the Bicester–Finmere road was part of the A421.
 After the M40 motorway was completed in 1990, the Bicester–Banbury road was downgraded to B4100 and the Bicester–Finmere road was reclassified A4421.

 In the 19th century Caversfield's status as an exclave of Buckinghamshire was brought to an end.
 The Reform Act 1832 removed the parish from the Buckingham parliamentary constituency, and in 1839 two further acts of Parliament placed exclaves such as Caversfield under their surrounding counties' magistrates and county constabularies.
 Finally the Counties (Detached Parts) Act 1844 transferred Caversfield to Oxfordshire for all remaining purposes.

 The architect C. R. Cockerell designed Caversfield House, which was built in 1842–45 on the site of the former manor house.
 The architect William Wilkinson designed the neo-Tudor style Brashfield House, which was built in 1872–75 in the east of the parish by the Roman Road.

 Until the 20th century Caversfield was a manor and parish with no village and a very small population.
 However, in 1911 Bicester Airfield was created just east of the Roman road in Launton parish.
 At the end of the First World War the airfield became RAF Bicester and subsequently housing for RAF personnel was built in Skimmingdish Lane in the eastern part of Caversfield parish.
-RAF operations ceased in 2004, and the Skimmingdish Lane accommodation is now used by the Defence Logistics Organisation.
+RAF operations ceased in 2004, and the Skimmingdish Lane accommodation is now private housing.
 The parish also now includes accommodation for USAFE personnel serving at the RAF Croughton communications base in Northamptonshire about 5 mi north of Caversfield.

 Late in the 20th century Bicester has been greatly expanded with new housing.
 Parts of the Bure Park housing estate, although in Bicester, are in Caversfield civil parish.

 In 2021, the former RAF accommodation at Caversfield was adapted as private housing in a scheme called the Garden Quarter.